 Before you start exploring opportunities in Romania you need to define what you are really looking for

-Working abroad sounds like an adventure to many people.
-However, job search in Romania requires more than just the obvious Romania CV writing and translation, it requires thorough preparation.
+Work abroad sounds like an adventure to many people.
+However, job search in Romania requires more than just the obvious Romania CV with Romania cover letter writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you decided to seek jobs in Romania.

-Do not take too lightly the influence a job in Romania can have on the effect of your adventure!
+Do not take too lightly the influence a Romania job search can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Time: GMT + 2 (GMT + 3 from last Sunday in March to last Sunday in October).